-Under the “Limited Exceptions to COPPA’s Verifiable Parental Consent Requirement,” when a student working in NoodleTools uses the function to e-mail their work to themselves or another person, the e-mail address is used in a one-time manner according with that purposes, and is NOT stored by NoodleTools.
+Under the “Limited Exceptions to COPPA’s Verifiable Parental Consent Requirement,” when a student working in NoodleTools uses the function to email their work to themselves or another person, the email address is used in a one-time manner for that purpose.

-No identifiers are ever used except for to provide support for our internal operations, site and service.
-Identifiers that might be considered personal information can include passive geolocation technology and IP address logs.
-For example, log files are generated by the ISP service that hosts the NoodleTools website.
-These log files contain information about the users that access the site, including IP addresses.
-In order to compile usage statistics for subscribing organizations, we also record the date and time that users log in to the system, and from what IP address they log in.
+Some Privacy Frameworks like GDPR consider IP address logs to constitute personal information.
+Thus, no identifiers are ever used except for to provide support for our internal operations, site and service.
+Furthermore, IP addresses are never shared with any third parties.
+In order to compile usage statistics for subscribing organizations, we also record the date and time that users access the Service, and from what IP address they log in.

 Our Security Practices

 NoodleTools, Inc. maintains a security program that is designed to protect the security, privacy, confidentiality and integrity of the student personal information against risks such as unauthorized access or use, or unintended or inappropriate disclosure.
 Our data is stored in the United States with robust digital and procedural safeguards in place to protect your personal information.
 All passwords are securely encrypted within our database, which has daily backups and is protected by SSH and a firewall.
 All actions that involve the digital transmission of personal data are handled by 256-bit encryption.